 The phase I/II trial based in Barcelona, uses an AAV9-CAG-coh-SGSH gene therapy, administered via a single intracerebro-ventricular (ICV) injection.
 The trial is listed as ongoing but no updates or results have been released.

-The treatment approach consists of a single injection of a virus (AAV9) carrying a healthy copy of the SGSH into the cerebral spinal fluid (CSF); this is called an intracerebroventricular (ICV) injection.
-Esteve plans to recruit six patients for this initial clinical trial.
+Esteve indicated a plan to recruit six patients for this initial clinical trial.
 The trial was first listed on the EudraCT (European Union Drug Regulating Authorities Clinical Trials Database) in February 2016 with an anticipated duration of 5 years.